Best Airdrops Crypto Cards 2026

 | 7 | Tokens are liquid at TGE per current xPlace messaging | Your call |

 Steps 1-4 happen instantly.
-You walk out of the coffee shop with a small net loss after the transaction fee, plus 5 XP recorded.
+You walk out of the coffee shop with $0.025 in cashback plus 5 XP recorded.
 Steps 5-7 are the speculation.
 Those 5 XP could be worth $0.001 or $1.00 each.
 Nobody knows until the token launches.

 Each program accrues differently.